sematext/docs/docs/integration/docker-autodiscovery.md

 - Sematext Agent connects to container networks and Kubernetes pods for monitoring
 - Application containers can be tagged with the MONITORING_TOKEN, and Sematext Agent uses the MONITORING_TOKEN label or environment variable to ship metrics to the right Monitoring App in Sematext Cloud (or Sematext Enterprise).

-## How does Sematext Agent Autodiscovery monitoring work?
+## How does Sematext Autodiscovery work?

 See [automatic autodiscovery monitoring](../monitoring/autodiscovery) for details.